Christopher von Uckermann: 2004–2007: Rebelde and RBD: La familia

 In summer of 2004, Uckermann was cast in the teen-oriented telenovela Rebelde, a remake of the famed Argentinean series, Rebelde Way, where he starred alongside Anahí, Dulce María, Alfonso Herrera, Christian Chávez, and Maite Perroni.
 He played Diego Bustamante, a student in the fictitious Elite Way School, son of a corrupt politician and with dreams of becoming a musician.
-The show ran from 2004–2006, totaling 440 episodes divided into three seasons.
+The show ran from 2004 to 2006, totaling 440 episodes divided into three seasons.

 Following the success of Rebelde, in 2007, Televisa released the sitcom RBD: La familia, which starred the members of RBD, and was based on the fictional lives of the group's members.
 The characters of the series were not based on the band's characters in Rebelde, but intended to be similar to the actors' real personalities.
 The show ran from 14 March through 13 June 2007, and only lasted 13 episodes.

 2009–present: Kdabra and Diablero

 Uckermann starred in the hit TV series of mystery and science fiction Kdabra, produced in Latin America by Fox.
 The series was filmed in Bogotá, Colombia at the Majestic Hotel.
 It aired throughout Central and South America, eastern Europe and Japan.
-The series was shown in the United States on the now-defunct MundoFox network, an attempt by Colombia's RCN Network and Fox International Channels, between 2012 and 2015.
+The series was shown in the United States on the now-defunct MundoFox network, a partnership attempt by Colombia's RCN Network and Fox International Channels, between 2012 and 2015.

 On 21 December 2018, he starred in the Mexican television web series Diablero as Father Ramiro Ventura, which was made for and is streaming on Netflix.
 The show was renewed for a second season in February 2019, which was released on 31 January 2020.
 The series was cancelled in March 2022 after two seasons.